 For a full list of parameters visit the plugin’s documentation.

-You can also use these shortcodes inside a text widget, but first you will need to enable shortcodes in your text widgets by adding this code to your theme’s functions.php file or a site specific plugin.
+You can also use these shortcodes inside a text widget.
+First, you will need to enable shortcodes in your text widgets by adding this code to your theme’s functions.php file or a site specific plugin.

-Displaying Recent Posts Manually in WordPress Theme Files
+Method 5.
+Display Recent Posts Manually in WordPress

-This code simply displays five most recent posts with their title and excerpt.
-The WP_Query class has tons of parameters that allows you to customize it any way that you like.
-For more information please refer to the codex.
+This code displays the five most recent posts with their title and excerpt.
+The WP_Query class has tons of parameters that allow you to customize it any way that you like.
+For more information please refer to the WordPress developer documentation.